openstack-archive/pylockfile/doc/lockfile.rst

    new in 2.4, so will have to be rewritten somewhat to allow testing on 2.3.
 As they say, patches welcome. ``;-)``

-The :mod:`lockfile` package exports a :class:`FileLock` class which provides a simple API for locking files.
+The :mod:`lockfile` package exports a :class:`LockFile` class which provides a simple API for locking files.
 Unlike the Windows :func:`msvcrt.locking` function, the Unix :func:`fcntl.flock`, :func:`fcntl.lockf` and the deprecated :mod:`posixfile` module, the API is identical across both Unix (including Linux and Mac) and Windows platforms.
 The lock mechanism relies on the atomic nature of the :func:`link` (on Unix) and :func:`mkdir` (On Windows) system calls.
 It also contains several lock-method-specific
-modules: :mod:`lockfile.linkfilelock`, :mod:`lockfile.mkdirfilelock`, and
+modules: :mod:`lockfile.linklockfile`, :mod:`lockfile.mkdirlockfile`, and
-:mod:`lockfile.sqlitefilelock`, each one exporting a single class.
-For backwards compatibility with versions before 0.9 the :class:`LinkFileLock`, :class:`MkdirFileLock` and :class:`SQLiteFileLock` classes are exposed as attributes of the top-level lockfile package, though this use was deprecated starting with version 0.9.
+:mod:`lockfile.sqlitelockfile`, each one exporting a single class.
+For backwards compatibility with versions before 0.9 the :class:`LinkFileLock`, :class:`MkdirFileLock` and :class:`SQLiteFileLock` objects are exposed as attributes of the top-level lockfile package, though this use was deprecated starting with version 0.9 and will be removed in version 1.0.

 .. note::